I Confess… I am a Passive Aggressive Husband

 Dysfunctional patterns of anger in families-of-origin are the acknowledged well-springs of passive-aggression.

-A series of studies by Davies, Hentges et al. were conducted over the last few years.
-It suggested that children who grew up in homes characterized by ongoing unresolved hostility eventually become adults who are relationally insecure, and tend to deflect responsibility for their own issues.
+A series of studies by Davies, Hentges, et al. was conducted over the last few years on passive-aggressive men and women.
+It suggested that children who grew up in homes characterized by ongoing unresolved hostility eventually become adults who are relationally insecure and tend to deflect responsibility for their own issues.

 One of the reasons why passive-aggressive husbands have become mind-blinded to their maladaptive relationship with anger is that they have conditioned themselves to ignore their own anger, as well as misunderstand the anger of their partners.

 - Accept that your wife is angry.
 But it’s not a harbinger of doom.
 It’s a useful tool to improve your connection.